 Swahili Population in the United States

-Volatia is a leading provider of professional Swahili interpretation and translation services.
-Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Swahili language and cultural barriers.
-The secret sauce is our proprietary technology, coupled with our vast network of qualified professional interpreters and translators.
+Volatia is a leading provider of Swahili translation services.
+Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Swahili translations and interpretations.
+The secret sauce is our proprietary technology, coupled with our vast network of professional Swahili translators and interpreters.

 2. We’re local.
-Volatia employs Swahili interpreters and translators in all 50 U.S. States, with a major interpreter contact center network in Arizona, California, Florida, Illinois, New York, Texas, and Virginia.
+Volatia employs professional native Swahili translators and interpreters in all 50 U.S. States, with a major Swahili interpreter contact center network in Arizona, California, Florida, Illinois, New York, Texas, and Virginia.

 4. We have a broad range of experience.
-We provide qualified Swahili Interpreters and translators in healthcare, government, legal, and a host of other industries.
+We provide certified Swahili translation services in medical, government, legal, education, and a host of other industries.
+Volatia can help any company with its Swahili to English translation and interpretations.

 The language Swahili is known as Kiswahili.
 Swahili has 5 vowels, just like English, a, e, i, o, and u.
 They are always pronounced the same and never de-stressed.
 There are 24 native consonants.
 The accent usually falls on the second to last syllable and there are no silent letters.
 Since Swahili is pronounced just as it is written, for an English-speaking person, it is one of the easier African languages to learn.